dmbarbour/glas/docs/GlasDesign.md

 A language may expose these effects to the programmer in context of compile-time metaprogramming.
 For example, these effects are explicitly supported by language-g0 macro calls.

+### Command Line

+The Glas command line interface is oriented around a glas executable with user-defined verbs.

+        glas (verb) Parameters ...

+The glas command line interface is extensible by defining modules with name `glas-cli-(verb)`.
+This module shall compile to a record value of form `(run:Program, ...)`.
+Aside from 'run' other properties may support help messages, tab completion, debugging, etc..

+The glas executable must know enough to bootstrap the g0 language, compile language modules and dependencies, then eventually compile the verb.
+Logically, this process is performed every time the executable runs.
+However, for performance, the executable should privately cache computations to avoid unnecessary rework.
+In case a verb fails to compile, the executable may include a fallback implementation for some verbs such as 'help' and 'print'.

+Essentially, the glas executable provides a runtime environment for its verbs.

+The effects API provided to verbs is ad-hoc, subject to development and deprecation over time, but should be stable enough that maintaining the verbs is not a problem.
+If necessary, we could use a program annotation or a verb property to indicate the expected effects API, or use effects to negotiate an API.

+I do have some thoughts on the effects API:

+* **load:ModuleID** - Most verbs must load other values from the module system.
+The glas executable should provide lightweight access to Glas module values to improve consistency and simplify reuse of the compilation cache.
+* **log:Message** - log messages should be routed to stderr by default.
+Later, the glas executable might support alternatives via environment variables or configuration files.
+* *std:in, std:out* - Like conventional command-line programs, the effects API should provide access to the console IO streams as implicitly open file-streams.
+* *invert allocation* - Instead of an `open file` request *returning* a file-handle, APIs should favor the pattern `open file as handle`, *providing* a reference value as part of the request.
+This simplifies debugging, improves program determinism, supports decentralized allocation, and resists some security risks.
+* *asynchronous effects* - due to backtracking conditionals, external requests must be deferred until we leave a 'try' or 'while' clause, thus effects cannot synchronously await response from the outside world.
+Fortunately, asynchronous effects work nicely with network or streaming file IO.

+See also [Glas Apps](GlasApps.md).
+Although I doubt most command-line applications would run as transaction machines, the API presented under *Console Applications* might be adapted to the glas executable.

+The Glas command line interface is flexible and extensible, but the expectation is that we'll eventually use *Binary Extraction* to produce executable binaries that run independently.
+Bootstrap of the command line executable also depends on this.

 ### Data Printer

-See *Binary Extraction*.
-Printers are arity 1--0 functions with an effect to write binary data.
-Additionally, the printer may output arbitrary log messages for purpose of status or debugging.
-In normal use, binary data is written to stdout and log message texts are written to stderr.
+Relating to *Binary Extraction*.
+Printers must have arity 1--0 and implement a function from a printed value to a written binary.
+The output is written as an stdout stream to simplify production of very large binaries.
+Log messages are a secondary output, useful for progress or debugging, and are normally written to stderr.
 Effects API:

 * **write:Binary** - Write binary data (a list of bytes) to stdout.
 Response is unit.
 Fails if argument is not a binary.
 * **log:Message** - Arbitrary log message.
 Texts will usually be written to stderr.

-The printer will immediately write outputs unless it's within a 'try' or 'while' clause, in which case writes are buffered in case of failure.
+Writes at the top-level are immediate unless under a 'try' or 'while' clause.
 Thus, it is possible to produce several megabytes of data before failing, or to buffer everything and print at the end, depending on how the printer is defined.

 ### User Applications

-With backtracking conditionals, Glas programs are a good fit transaction machines, i.e. where an application is represented by a transaction that the system will run repeatedly.
-Transaction machines have many benefits and are an excellent fit for my long-term vision of live coding and reactive systems.
-I'm developing this idea in the [Glas Apps](GlasApps.md) document.
+Transaction machines have many benefits as a basis for applications and are an excellent fit for my visions of live coding reactive systems.
+With backtracking conditionals, Glas programs are a good fit transaction machines, i.e. every 'try' or 'while' clause is essentially a transaction.
+I describe this concept further in the [Glas Apps](GlasApps.md) document.

-The Glas command-line tool should provide an option to run a console application without requiring full compilation and binary extraction.
-Whether this uses an interpreter or JIT compiler would be left to the tool.
+It is feasible for the command line interface to support running certain verbs as transaction machines based on an effect to request this mode.
+This would support live coding if the glas executable watches for changes in loaded modules then rebuilds as needed.

+Binary extraction of applications based on transaction machines is also viable, albeit unlikely to preserve live coding.

 ### Automated Testing